-The Four-Gated City is the final book of a five-book series called the “Children of Violence.”
+The Four-Gated City (British, 1969) is the final book of a five-book series called the “Children of Violence.”
 I didn’t read the first four but only the last.
 I felt as if I was doing what I told myself I would never do anymore when I was fifteen: like I was reading the last pages of the novel before beginning it.

 Lessing is touted as a major British writer for a reason.
 I see that clearly.
 Her exploration of Martha Quest’s psychology is intricately bound to a complex critique of the political climate in post-World War II Britain.
 Not having read the earlier novels of the series, I was pleased to find that I could jump onto the caravan and understand the story.

 Firstly, The Four-Gated City is a novel about ways of being — and of knowing oneself.
 Quest is a receptor (“recording instrument”) for other characters’ personas as she struggles to locate exactly who (what) she is.
 She used to be a “communist” but isn’t anymore.
 So what is she now?
 Now she is a middle-aged woman in the 1950s coming to terms with her ravaged past: a shady childhood, a failed marriage, a dead second husband (apparently), a lost daughter.
 This past coincides with the past of her nations of South Africa and Britain (this “country where people could not communicate across the dark that separated them”).
 Like these nations she is without a clear identity or direction.
 As she meets people she drifts into new (or old) ways of being.
 At one moment she may assume the pesona of “Matty” (who she created “as an act of survival”), at another she is Phyllis Jones, at another she is the “Watcher,” an anonymous body used for sex, or a corporeal “machine.”

 She maintains a sense of dislocation until a house finds her.